-If you’re looking for the perfect day hike in Mount Rainier National Park then the Summerland Trail should be at the top of your list!
-This 8.4 mile trail brings you to a picturesque meadow with fields of flowing green grass and wildflowers of every color, babbling mountain streams, and up-close views of the towering Mount Rainier.
-The Summerland Trail is definitely one of the best day hikes in Mount Rainier National Park!
+The Summerland Trail is an 8.4-mile trail that leads to a picturesque meadow with fields of flowing green grass and wildflowers of every color, babbling mountain streams, and up-close views of the towering Mount Rainier.
+Keep reading to learn more about this epic day hike in Mount Rainier National Park!

-About the summerland trail
+summerland trail Overview

-The Summerland Trail is located in the northeast corner of Mount Rainier National Park and is part of the Wonderland Trail, a 93-mile multi-day trek that circumnavigates the base of Mount Rainier.
+The Summerland Trail is located in the northeast corner of Mount Rainier National Park in Washington and is part of the Wonderland Trail, a 93-mile multi-day trek that circumnavigates the base of Mount Rainier.
 While most folks probably aren’t in the market for a 93-mile trek, the Summerland Trail is a perfect microcosm of the longer Wonderland Trail.

 Passing through old growth forests and lush meadows of rushing creeks and wildflowers with featuring expansive views of the northeast side of Mount Rainier, the Summerland Trail is easily one of the best day hikes in Mount Rainier National Park.